Design and Optimization of Turbomachinery

 Case Studies and Blog Posts for Turbomachinery Applications

-Turbine Blade Optimization including Scallops for a Turbocharger For the research project GAMMA, we developed a robust and variable geometry for a turbocharger turbine wheel, together with our customer MTU and the University Darmstadt (GLR).
+Turbine blade optimization including scallops for a turbocharger from the R&D project GAMMA, we developed a robust and variable geometry for a turbocharger turbine wheel, together with our customer MTU and the University Darmstadt (GLR).
 Aim of the project GAMMA…

 This academic blog post describes how CAESES was used to design a parametric turbopump inducer geometry in conjunction with Ansys CFX.